-The group reviews property, plant and equipment, intangible assets, investments and loans and receivables, including trade receivables, to evaluate whether events or changes in circumstances indicate that the carrying amounts may not be recoverable.
-The company reviews investment in subsidiaries, loans and receivables and other investments for impairment.
+The group reviews property, plant and equipment, intangible assets, investments, loans receivable, trade receivables, to evaluate whether events or changes in circumstances indicate that the carrying amounts may not be recoverable.
+The company reviews investment in subsidiaries, loans receivable, trade receivables and other investments for impairment.
 At the period-end there was no objective evidence of impairment in this respect.